 - Demonstrations are intended to showcase innovative Semantic Web related implementations and technologies, arising both from academia and industry.

-We welcome submissions from industry.
+We welcome submissions from the industry.
 However, submissions must not have the character of an advertisement or commercial product description and must convey a novel solution to an explicit problem.

 Authors must submit a four-page extended abstract for evaluation.
 All submissions will undergo a common review process, including those related to already accepted full papers.
 For demonstrations, authors are strongly encouraged to include in their submission a link to where the demo (live or recorded video) can be found.
-They should also make clear exactly what will be demonstrated to the participants (e.g., what datasets will be used, which functionalities will be shown).
+They should also make clear exactly what will be demonstrated to the participants (e.g., what datasets will be used, which functionalities will be shown, etc).

 All submissions must be made electronically via EasyChair.